afrase/kodiswift/docs/quickstart.rst

 The above code is a fully functioning Kodi addon (not that it does much!).
 So what does the code do?

-1. After importing the Plugin class, we create our plugin instance. kodiswift will parse the proper addon name and id from the addon.xml file.
+1. After importing the Addon class, we create our plugin instance. kodiswift will parse the proper addon name and id from the addon.xml file.

 2. We are using the ``plugin.route`` decorator on the ``index`` function.
 This